Migrating VMs with OneSwap

 Transfer methods

-There are four methods to transfer the images from ESX to OpenNebula.
+There are four methods to transfer the images from ESXi to OpenNebula.
 Ordered from faster to slowest:

 - Hybrid